Classification and pay

 Temporary salary increases

-Supervisors may temporarily assign a classified non-union or contract classified employee the duties of a higher-level classified or professional staff position in accordance within the provisions of the applicable civil service rules or labor contract.
-With Human Resources’ approval, the employee is paid at a salary step the equivalent of at least two salary steps above the employee’s present salary, but not above the top automatic step for the higher-level classification.
+Supervisors may temporarily assign a classified non-union or contract classified employee the duties of a higher-level classified or professional staff position in accordance with the provisions of the applicable civil service rules or collective bargaining agreement.
+With Human Resources’ approval, the employee is paid a temporary salary increase of at least 5%, not to exceed the top automatic step for the higher-level classification.
 The increase is effective the first day of the assignment.
 For classified non-union staff, temporary higher level duty salary increases are limited to six months.
-For contract classified staff, temporary higher level duty salary increases are governed by the provisions of the applicable labor contract.
+For contract classified staff, temporary higher level duty salary increases are governed by the provisions of the applicable collective bargaining agreement.

 Medical Centers: Complete the Classified Staff Temporary Salary or Hourly Increase Request (TSI or THI) – Med Centers Only (MS Word) form.
 Contact Medical Centers Compensation if you have questions.